liulalemx/create-vanilla-site/README.md

 1. Clone the repository
 1. Run `yarn install`
+1. Run `yarn build` on the root directory
-1. Run `ts-node src/index.ts` on the root directory
+1. Run `npm link` on the root directory
+1. Run `create-static-site`